Should I be eating seasonally or does it matter what form I get my fresh produce in?

 So many families are living in what I like to call the “easily accessible junk food era”.
 The problem is that your kids and spouse sometimes don’t see it as junk.
 Especially the kids.
 After all, it doesn’t taste like junk.
 If they have been raised to be able to eat whatever for a majority of their life, the challenge becomes even more difficult to remove it out of their life.
 There are a few things you can do to help lessen the “blow” of changing to a healthy lifestyle for your children, and who knows, your spouse might even be re-trainable too!

 1) Replace a favorite junk food with a food they enjoy.
 Everyone likes something that is healthy.
 Start there.
 Make a healthy snack with a food that your family is into and start to exchange that for the bad snack.
 You might even be able to turn them on to a healthy snack if you offer them some while you are eating it just to gauge facial expressions before weeding out the old snacks.
 After you find a few things they like, start the transition.
+Trust me, the struggle is REAL with my toddler and I am perpetually introducing new healthy foods, over and over again.
+Sometimes it takes quite a bit of repetition before one will stick.

 2) Don’t throw everything out at one time.
 If you get rid of all the bad stuff at one time, your family will not only call you a few choice words, but also view the whole experience as negative.
 When you have reached the point to eliminate a certain food, don’t announce it.
 Just have the new snack they enjoy ready to eat in place of the old snack.